Top Menu

 Benefits associated with Regular membership level:

-2. Can nominate members for the nominating committee.
+3. Can nominate CPDD members for offices and leadership positions (through the nominating committee).

 6. Can access the Members Only section of the CPDD website.